Matthew GibbonsLead Data & Tech Writer

 - Personalization: Find a way to address users as individuals in your emails to increase the likelihood they engage with your emails.
 Whether it’s including their name or curating the content to fit their interests, that personalization will appeal to people and make them more likely to listen.

 Once your emails meet these standards, you can start sending them out!
 Just be sure not to send people emails too frequently, or they may quickly grow annoyed and unsubscribe.
+Knowing the best time to send emails can help you prevent any backlash.

 3. Measuring your results